ReemHal/Python_annotation_tool/README.md

-# GIGAS Annotation Tool Guide
+# MyPy Annotation Tool Guide

 ## Introduction

-The GIGAS annotation tool uses image processing techniques to divide a given image into segments.
+The MyPy annotation tool uses image processing techniques to divide a given image into segments.
 Users can then associate any subset of those areas to one or more labels from a predefined taxonomy.
 The tool is designed to allow for efficient annotation of a large number of images using a combination of mouse clicks and keyboard presses.
 It also allows the user to annotated a single image or a sequence of images from a given directory.
 The annotations for each image are saved in a python dictionary pickle file that can be reloaded later by the tool to resume the annotation process.

 Currently, the tool only uses the SLIC (Simple Linear Iterative Clustering) approach to to divide the image into n superpixels, where n is the desired number of segments and is selected by the user as explained below.

 The tool is platform independent and uses Matplotlib library.

-## Executing the GIGAS Annotation Tool
+## Executing the MyPy Annotation Tool

 To run the program use the command: